synapsestudios/lively/README.md

 - **method**: A `string` containing the HTTP method to be used for the request.
 - **uri**: A `string` containing the path of the endpoint.
 Parts that are prefixed with `:` will be filled in by the `param` with the same name and its `location` set to `uri`.
 See below for more details on `params`.
 - **oauth**: A `bool` (`true` or `false`) which determines whether or not this request defaults to using oauth or unauthenticated.
+- **bodyType**: A `string` containing the body type the request should contain.
+Default is `json-object`, only alternate at this time is `json-param`, which will use the contents of a specific `param` to be the body of the request.
+- **bodyParam**: A `string` containing the specific `params` name to use as the request body.
+Only applies when `bodyType` is set to `json-param`, otherwise it is optional.
 - **params**: An array of `Object` containing parameter objects which this endpoint can accept.
 See below for details.

 ### Param Configuration